AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-mac.md

 database, remove the contents of this directory and restart the containers with the `docker-compose` command.

+Docker Compose mounts volumes for the RQD rendering server on the host operating system under `/tmp/rqd/logs` and `/tmp/rqd/shots`.
+RQD saves logs to the `logs` directory.
+You specify the `shots` directory to save RQD output when creating OpenCue jobs.
+On macOS, the `docker-compose` command automatically creates the mount points for you.

 To deploy the OpenCue sandbox environment:

 1. Start the Terminal app.